int-brain-lab/iblapps/atlaselectrophysiology/README.md

 When a fit is applied the location of the electrodes on the slice figure will update.

-A reference line can be deleted by hovering over the line and pressing the del key.
-N.B.
+A reference line can be deleted by hovering over the line and pressing Shift + D. N.B.
 Any fits anchored on a reference line will be lost once the line is deleted.
 The reference lines can be hidden/ redisplayed using Shift + H.

 ### Uploading data
-Once the alignment is complete, the new locations of the electrode locations can be uploaded to Alyx by pressing the **Upload** button or Shift + U. If a previous alignment has already been uploaded for this session the user will be warned that the channels object in Alyx will be overwritten.
-The channels object for all previous alignments can be recovered, so overwriting is not a problem.
+Once the alignment is complete, the new locations of the electrode locations can be uploaded to Alyx by pressing the **Upload** button or Shift + U.

 ### Additional Features
 #### Session Notes